 Annotations are the pop-up messages that YouTube creators can put in their videos.
 Note: Annotations are not the same thing as advertisements.
 Sometimes annotations are helpful pieces of information or links that the creator has added, but in some videos you watch, they may be distracting in the classroom.
 In May 2017, YouTube stopped the ability for creators to make new annotations, but all the annotations already present will remain.
 You can turn off pop up annotations using the sequence in the screenshot below!

 Many educational YouTube videos have captions.
 We do, too, for all of our videos!
 If you click the CC button at the bottom right of the video, you can see the captions in English.
-Find any mistakes?
-Please help us by fixing them, which will then let us know to approve.
-More info about how to fix them on "our videos" page.
+Captions are important to us for accessibility.
+Find any typos?
+On our contact us page, we have a form you can fill out for any corrections.

 4. Free Music from YouTube to Download and Use in Your Creations